Trespass to Land

 - Damages: In most states, to establish a viable claim, some damage must be suffered.
 This could be anything from the plaintiff's injuries to damage to their land.
 The defendant doesn't need to intend to cause the harm, but the defendant's actions must be a substantial factor in the causation of the harm suffered.

 The physical act of intrusion onto land, even without significant damages or harm, is typically enough to support a trespass claim.
 In some states, such as California, annoyance and discomfort are enough to establish trespass to land.

 What Damages Are Available?

 A property owner or tenant has a right to compensation for the injury caused by the trespass.
-Depending on the nature of the trespass, you may be able to recover for the following damage:
+Depending on the nature of the trespass, you as the injured party may be able to recover for the following damages:

 - Loss of market value

 - Costs of restoration